-The after-tax MARR is the Minimum acceptable rate of return in the after-tax economic world — the hurdle a project must clear when both cash flows and the discount rate are taken net of corporate income tax.
+The after-tax MARR is the Minimum acceptable rate of return taken net of corporate income tax: the hurdle a project must clear when both the cash flows and the discount rate are after-tax.

 The approximate relationship to the before-tax MARR is

 where is the marginal corporate tax rate.
-The reasoning: returns get taxed before they’re enjoyed, so a 12% before-tax return becomes about after-tax for a corporation in the 27% bracket.
+Returns get taxed before they’re enjoyed, so a 12% before-tax return becomes about after-tax for a corporation in the 27% bracket.

 1. Before-tax analysis.
 Use before-tax cash flows (no applied to operating profits, no CCA tax shields).
 Discount at the before-tax MARR.
 Get PW.